 The first major post-Revolutionary bellfoundry was established in 1792 in Boston by the famous patriot Paul Revere.
 For further information about it, see the Revere foundry page here.

 Various apprentices of Paul Revere were later involved in the establishment of at least two regionally important bell foundries.
 One was set up by George Holbrook in the nearby town of Medway; for further information, see the Holbrook foundry page here.

 Another, begun by Henry Hooper, was one of the four minor American makers of chimes.
 The data side of this Website has an index of Hooper/Blake chimes, with an outline of the history of that foundry.

 At least 37 different business enterprises are known to have made, sold or advertised bells in the city of St.Louis at various times during the last two-thirds of the 19th century, with a few of them lasting into the first half of the 20th century.
 One of them was large enough to compete successfully with the major bellfoundries to the east, and was among the four minor American makers of chimes.
 The data side of this Website has an index of Stuckstede chimes, with an outline of the history of the two Stuckstede foundries.

 For further information, see the Saint Louis Bell Foundries page here.

-As the largest metropolitan area in the country, this was the home of a large number of different bellfoundries in the 18th and 19th centuries, though none of them lasted very long nor produced many bells.
+As the largest metropolitan area in the country, and one of the oldest, this was the home of a large number of different bellfoundries in the 18th and 19th centuries, though none of them lasted very long nor produced many bells.

 Several bellfoundries in Cincinnati, including two of the largest and longest-lived in the USA, made either bronze or iron bells.
-One of those, the Buckeye Bell Foundry (operated by Vanduzen), was among the four minor American makers of chimes; the ex-GCNA side of this Website has a list of Vanduzen chimes, including a brief sketch of the history of this foundry.
+One of those, the Buckeye Bell Foundry (operated by Vanduzen), was among the four minor American makers of chimes; the data side of this Website has an index of Vanduzen chimes, including a brief sketch of the history of this foundry.